KBluePurple/youtube-delay/README.md

 Makes the youtube sound more surrounded

 ## Usage

+Using DevTools:

 1. Goto your video in youtube or youtube music
 2. Put this code to console of DevTools

+Using UserScript:
+You can install this script in https://greasyfork.org/ko/scripts/454751-simple-youtube-surround

 ```javascript
 const context = new AudioContext();